-Military records are fantastic sources that can provide insights into the lives of friends and family members who served in World War II.
-Through the WWII Historical Research Services program, our expert staff at the Institute for the Study of War and Democracy can research and customize military personnel service records for any family member or loved one.
-In addition to our Museum archives, our researchers wade through myriad military and civilian files in order to find the detailed information you’ve been searching for—information that isn’t easily accessible online.
+Military records are invaluable sources that can provide insights into the lives of friends and family members who served in World War II.
+Through the WWII Research Services program, our expert staff at the Institute for the Study of War and Democracy can research and customize military personnel service records for any family member or loved one.
+In addition to our Museum archives, our researchers wade through a myriad of military and civilian files in order to find the detailed information you’ve been searching for—information not easily accessible online.
 This may include military rank and affiliation, details about training and battles overseas, awarded medals and citations, unit reports and rosters, maps, photographs, casualty reports, textual documents, and electronic records among other details.

-Once our researchers acquire these details, they’ll work to translate the story of your loved one in clear terms; from a general inquiry to detailed biographical information.
+Once our researchers acquire these details, they’ll work to translate the story of your loved one in clear terms, providing general as well as detailed biographical information.
 All you have to do is complete our online form or call our experts to start the process.

 Interested clients should contact the Museum’s Institute for the Study of War and Democracy and speak to a historian, who will explain the services listed below.

 - To initiate the research, the client must send a nonrefundable, initial payment of $75.
 From there, our historians will research the veteran in our own archives; the National Archives in both St. Louis, Missouri and College Park, Maryland; and a wide variety of historical databases.
 This process can take up to two weeks.

 - Once all relevant material has been gathered, our historian will present findings to the client and discuss further options.